thoughtspot/tmlblock-safegraph/README.md

 SafeGraph builds datasets for physical places, powering analytics covering business listings, building footprints, and aggregated foot traffic data for millions of points of interest (POI) and thousands of brands in the US and Canada.
 Using ThoughtSpot, you can immediately ask location-based questions leveraging the whole breadth and depth of Safegraph data.

 The SafeGraph TML Blocks provide out-of-the-box templates to help get started analyzing SafeGraph data on ThoughtSpot.
 Analyze your store performance with granular details into foot traffic and consumer behavior insights.
-Additionally, idenify competitors and track how changing market and brand trends impact your store locations.
+Additionally, identify competitors and track how changing market and brand trends impact your store locations.

 # Artifacts